-Troop 39 is one of the oldest – if not THE oldest – continually chartered Boy Scout Troop in the entire BSA movement.
-Whilst many troops may also be able to trace themselves back to a time just after the formation of the BSA, many of their charters were not maintained throughout World War II.
+Troop 39 is one of the oldest continually chartered Scouts BSA Troop in the entire BSA movement.
+Whilst many troops may also be able to trace themselves back to a time just after the formation of the BSA, many of their charters were not maintained throughout the World Wars.

 Troop 1 became Troop 5 when it was placed in the Cherokee Council in the 1920s and became Troop 39 when it joined the Occoneechee Council in 1937.